judyheflin/judyheflin.github.io/docs/contents/writing.md

 # Writing

+!!! note ""
     🚧 This page is under construction 🚧

 [AI-generated literature and the vectorized word](https://dspace.mit.edu/handle/1721.1/127563), 2020